tsackton/taelgar/Gazetteer/The Western Green Sea Region/Sembara/The Heartlands/Dock Workers Great and Honorable Charitable Home for the Lost and Wretched.md

-### The Dock Workers Great and Honorable Chartiable Home for the Lost and Wretched
+### The Dock Workers Great and Honorable Charitable Home for the Lost and Wretched

 An orphanage and workhouse in [[Embry]], known for rough conditions.